karimone/docker-openssh-client/README.md

-# docker-openssh-client
+# docker-ssh-rsync

-Docker image based on alpine linux with installed openssh client.
+This docker image based on alpine linux with installed openssh client and rsync.

+This is image is quite useful on the CI to deploy.
+I personally use it with blog static generator like [Hugo](https://gohugo.io/) and [Pelican](https://blog.getpelican.com/)

+### Details
+The ssh is configured in the docker using the optional env variable `SSH_DEPLOY_KEY` as private key.
+Check the file `bin/entrypoint.sh` for the details.

+Also the ssh client is configured with the following options:

-Strict host key checking is disabled.
+- Strict host key checking is disabled.
-Agent forwarding is enabled.
+- Agent forwarding is enabled.

-You can use environment variable `SSH_DEPLOY_KEY` for your private key.
-It will create ssh agent with your ssh key.